Paralysis by Analysis (How fear and big data can kill great marketing)

 To the insecure over-analyzers I say this: Pull your head out of the data and Just Do It!

-The best way to gather more data is to get something done.
-Then look at the results.
+The best way to gather more data is to get something done and then look at the results.
 At least your missteps and blind alleys can lead to insight about where NOT to go next.

 If you do nothing you have nothing to go on.
 No new data.